Texas Online Divorce

 Visitation can be any schedule agreed upon by both parents and can be changed at any time provided both parents are in agreement.
 Basically, the parents are in control of visitation provided they both agree to it and it is in the best interest of the child.
 If the parents cannot reach an agreement on visitation then the court will require the parents to follow a specific schedule that is determined by the court.
 The state provides guidelines on visitation and many parents find it easier to just go by the standard guideline visitation schedule.
 This will be explained in more detail in your divorce papers.

 Texas Online Divorce Forms

-Our Texas divorce forms are guaranteed to be approved by the court.
-Our software determines what forms are needed and how to correctly complete the forms based on the answers you provide when completing our online questionnaire.
+We only use divorce forms that have been approved by the Texas Supreme Court.
+As a result, our Texas divorce forms are guaranteed to be approved by any Texas court.
+Our software determines what forms are needed and how to correctly complete the documents based on the answers you provide when completing our online questionnaire.
 Our software is updated anytime there is a change in the Texas divorce laws.
 Our service makes getting an online divorce as seamless as possible and at a price that meets every budget.

 Texas Divorce - FAQ

 How long will my divorce take?

 Detailed Answer: Texas has a mandatory 60-day waiting period that begins when the initial petition is filed.
 This means the court cannot finalize any divorce until after this 60-day waiting period has expired.
 However, the actual time it takes will largely depend on how quickly you and your spouse complete and file all the necessary paperwork and the judge's schedule.
 Assuming there are no major hurdles, it is reasonable to expect your divorce to be finalized 65-90 days after filing the initial papers.

 What documents are needed to file for divorce in Texas?